SHSR2001/beacondigest/README.md

 # Beacon Digest

 Here you can find the fortnightly issues of Beacon Digest.
+These are open research notebooks that explore the depths of the Beacon Chain

 ## Issues